semihguezel/k8s-demo/README.md

 # k8s-demo

 After editing K8s configuration files we need to add them to create K8s cluster.
-Import thing to applying those configurations files is that first we need to apply configMap and secret files because our deployment and service configurations depending on them.
+Important thing to applying those configurations files is that first we need to apply configMap and secret files because our deployment and service configurations depending on them.
 $ kubectl apply -f <file-name.yaml>